Ferratauris/hugo/content/en/Linux/LPIC-1/Linux Shell.md

 Most shells have a tab autocomplete function.
-When typing a command, tab can be pressed to let the system gues what the rest of the command os and then autocomplet the command.
+When typing a command, tab can be pressed to let the system guess what the rest of the command os and then autocomplete the command.
 This is very useful for being more productive.

 ## Conclusion

 Get familiar with the terminal.
 In Linux, it is your best friend.
 It is there to empower you and it is one of the main reasons users leave windows in favor of Linux.
 Practice the commands.
 Use them in different ways and explore them.
-The command given here are the basic building blocks.
+The autocomplete given here are the basic building blocks.